dhairyajangid/Mega-Manga/README.md

 4> people can upvote the novel and like it/ comment it </br>
 5> added the zod validation with jwt authentication
-6> adding the express api for user and uplorder verification
+6> adding the express api for user and uplorder verification 7> adding the new feature for user to upload there novel